edmondchensj/lanyon/_posts/2018-08-09-breast-cancer-trends.md

 <br/>
 ## Conclusion
 The purpose of this project was to develop a method for quickly understanding the diversity and landscape of breast cancer research.
-This was due to the "cold-start" problem: people without prior knowledge of the field do not know the medical terms to begin researching more deeply.
+This was due to the "cold-start" problem: people without prior knowledge of the field or other subfields do not know which medical terms to begin researching.

 In breast cancer research, I found that conventional treatment methods i.e. chemotherapy and hormonal therapy are mentioned far more frequently than any other topics.
 Triple Negative Breast Cancer is a topic that has emerged in the last two decades.